selpasingh/Supervised-Learning/README.md

 a.
 Read all the 3 CSV files as DataFrame and store them into 3 separate variables.
 [1 Mark]
 b.
 Print Shape and columns of all the 3 DataFrames.
 [1 Mark]
 c.
 Compare Column names of all the 3 DataFrames and clearly write observations.
 [1 Mark]
 d.
 Print DataTypes of all the 3 DataFrames.
-[1 Mark] Proprietary content. © Great Learning.
-All Rights Reserved.
-Unauthorized use or distribution prohibited.
-1
+[1 Mark] 1
 e.
 Observe and share variation in ‘Class’ feature of all the 3 DaraFrames.
 [1 Mark]
 2. Data Preparation and Exploration: 5
 a.
 Unify all the variations in ‘Class’ feature for all the 3 DataFrames.
 [1 Marks]